How to Fix Low Pressure on Your Breville Espresso Machine

 Cleaning your espresso machine is crucial for several reasons, all of which contribute to the quality of your coffee, the longevity of your machine, and your health.
 Cleaning on a regular basis will help with espresso consistency, preventing malfunction, general cleanliness and may even extend your machine’s lifespan.

 • Cleaning: Follow the manufacturer’s instructions for regular cleaning.
 Remove and clean the portafilter, basket, and group head.
-I personally clean my espresso machine on a weekly basis using Puly Caff Cleaner (view on Amazon)

 • Descaling: Mineral build-up can obstruct water flow.
 Descale your machine periodically using a descaling solution designed for espresso machines.
 I live in a very hardwater area so I do this on a monthly basis.